 Motorcycle Accident FAQ

-A motorcycle accident can impact your life in many ways.
-Our attorneys determine the total amount of damages you have suffered.
+A motorcycle accident can impact your life in many ways and can happen anywhere.
+Maybe you were rear-ended on Sagamore Parkway or hit by a distracted driver at a Twyckenham Boulevard intersection.
+No matter how complex your injuries, our attorneys can determine the total amount of damages you have suffered.
 This includes medical expenses and lost wages if you can't return to work.
 It includes other damages such as pain and suffering, emotional distress, disability and loss of enjoyment of life.

-But recovering compensation after a motorcycle accident can be difficult.
+But recovering compensation can be difficult.
 The negligent driver who caused your crash might not accept responsibility for what happened.
 And there is a stereotype that portrays motorcyclists as reckless and dangerous.

-- How can an attorney help me with my motorcycle accident claim?
+- How can an attorney help me with my claim?

-- If my motorcycle accident seems minor, do I need to call the police?
+- If my crash seems minor, do I need to call the police?

 - Why is it important to get medical attention even if I feel OK?